z1skgr/RH_-drive_car/README.md

 <br>

 We modify the implementation and the goal is not to learn the agents but to construct content that is matched to the performance of the player.
-* Construct dynamic paths on runtime execution (taking into account the parameters needed for construction (distances, direction, collisions))>
+* Construct dynamic paths on runtime execution (taking into account the parameters needed for construction (distances, direction, collisions) for main and RH tracks).
 * Adequate spatial layout between all tracks of the RH algorithm.
 * Modify the brain model for the requirements of our work.
     * Player can use brain in __heuristic__ mode.